-- 1. At least two years demonstrable experience in successfully analysing and advising on policy, economic and/or technical considerations relevant to a policy environment or regulated sector. - 2.
-Experience of analysing and distilling complex written, numerical information and/or large data sets from a wide variety of sources to support development and delivery of business decisions or policy objectives.
+- 1. At least two years demonstrable experience in successfully testing, designing and building mathematical models that process large and complex data sets.
+(Examples should include details of the software used to carry out the modelling). - 2.
+Experience of using analysis and diverse information sources to support development and delivery of business decisions or policy objectives in a complex environment.
 (This criterion will only be considered fully demonstrated where the analysis is evidenced within a complex or challenging work area or environment). - 3.
 Excellent organisational skills and proven experience of taking individual responsibility working on a number of tasks or work streams at any one time while actively managing deadlines. - 4.
-Proven experience of communicating effectively in challenging situations and developing positive and trusted relationships with internal and external stakeholders. - Ability to positively demonstrate by examples, an understanding of and commitment to further workplace values that align to those of the Utility Regulator. \
+Proven experience of communicating effectively in challenging situations and the ability to develop positive and trusted relationships with internal and external stakeholders. - 5.
+Ability to positively demonstrate by examples, an understanding of and commitment to further workplace values that align to those of the Utility Regulator.

-\ UR Mission, Vision and Values can be found on page 4 of this pack.
+UR Mission, Vision and Values can be found on page 4 of this pack.